Deepak6204/NITHelp/readme.md

-# Flask Q&A Application
+# NITHelp Forums

-This project is a Q&A web application built with Flask.
+This project is a forums web application built with Flask.
 Users can sign up, log in, ask questions, and provide answers.
 The project uses SQLite3 for the database and includes user authentication.

 ## Features